google/WebFundamentals/src/content/en/updates/2016/07/infinite-scroller.md

 We hope you see how challenging simple problems can become when you want to combine a great user experience with high performance standards.
-With Progressive Web Apps becoming first-class citizens on mobile phones, this will become more important and web developers will have to continue investing into using patterns that respect performance constraints.
+With Progressive Web Apps becoming core experiences on mobile phones, this will become more important and web developers will have to continue investing into using patterns that respect performance constraints.